elijahmuraoka/ImageProcessor/README.md

 # ImageProcessor

+Welcome to Elijah and Damian's Image Processor Application!
+In this document, you will find everything you need to understand our program design and also use it yourself.

 ## Design Overview
+> This section provides details on all interfaces, classes, and methods within our program including their purposes and relationships with one another.
 **Interface IPCommand (public):** This class represents any command that can be executed on a specific image.
 * **Class VerticalFlip (public):** This class represents the command that is used to flip an image vertically.
 * **Class HorizontalFlip (public):** This class represents the command that is used to flip an image Horizontally.